• Rash icon insinuating that Lavengel treats, soothes, and heals rashes and dermatitis

 Ringworm

 In spite of its name, ringworm is not a worm or parasite, but a fungal infection.
-Its formal name is dermatophytosis, after the dermatophyte fungi that causes it.
-Certain species of these fungi can even be spread to humans.
-We cover ringworm more in-depth in another section.
+Its formal name is dermatophytosis, after the dermatophyte fungi that cause it.
+These fungi are highly contagious and can even be spread to humans.
+Dogs that are diagnosed with ringworm should be kept isolated from other pets and people during treatment.

 With humans, ringworm appears on the skin as circular or ovular red lesions that are surrounded by scaly skin.
 In dogs, these lesions do not always show up, nor is itching a guarantee.
-Instead, they may have circular patches of hair loss, with redness and scaly skin.
+Instead, they may have circular or amorphous patches of hair loss, with redness, dark patches, and scaly skin.
 Ringworm can also develop in dogs' toenails as well.

-Topicals and oral anti-fungals are typically used to treat ringworm, and any contaminated areas or articles (where the fungal spores may reside) should be cleaned or discarded.
+Topicals and oral antifungals are typically used to treat ringworm over a period of several weeks or months, and any contaminated areas or articles (where the fungal spores may reside) should be thoroughly disinfected or discarded.

 Seborrhea sicca patch on throat of small dog with curly fur